 Any buildup of moisture leads to mildew and mold development, and (along with rust, of course) there’s not much that will destroy an RV faster than that.

 Also, an RV is a small living space.
-So every shower you take, every meal you cook, and every time you breathe and speak and sneeze and sing, more and more moisture is put into the atmosphere inside the rig.
+So every shower you take, every meal you cook, and every time you breathe, speak, sneeze, and sing, more and more moisture is put into the atmosphere inside the rig.
 The more that moisture accumulates, the greater the likelihood of mold and mildew developing.
 Especially when RVing in winter climates, since (1) your tendency will be to close everything up to retain heat and (2) thin RV walls allow cold air to come in close contact with the warm, moist interior air, resulting in condensation… even INSIDE the walls.

 Whenever we cook, shower, or even breathe, we’re releasing moisture into the air, and that moisture builds up over time and can cause issues related to mold and mildew.